spatialillusions/milsymbol/docs/README.md

 staf_length: Number;
 ```

-Sets the length of the HQ staf used for HQ symbols.
+Sets the length of the HQ staff used for HQ symbols.

 **Returns**